Dean's Executive Advisory Board

 Laurie Hamilton

-Laurie Black Hamilton was born in Little Rock, AR, raised in Pickens, AR, and graduated from Dumas High School and William Woods College after attending seven different colleges (including summer schools and a semester in London, England).
-She earned a Missouri Lifetime teaching certificate (1-8 Elementary and K1-12 Special Ed) and began graduate studies at the U of A. She taught Special Education in Dumas, Arkansas, before moving to Lake Village and completed her master’s degree in special education just before the birth of her first child!
-Mrs. Hamilton received additional certification in Early Childhood Education to teach kindergarten.
-She recently received an Arkansas Lifetime teaching certificate and is now enjoying teacher retirement!
-She has served more than 23 years on the Keep Arkansas Beautiful Commission and over 20 years on the Arkansas Governor's Mansion Association, currently as its Vice-Chairman.
-Laurie has served the Arkansas Federation of Garden Clubs as Club Treasurer, Secretary, several times as President, and twice as Southeast District Director.
-She served on the Southeast Arkansas Regional Library Board for over 10 years.
-She married the love of her life 2 years ago, Dr. Hartford Hamilton, who was a famous Razorback football player (see his name on the razorback statue in front of the football stadium and throughout the stadium).
+Laurie Black Hamilton was born in Little Rock, AR and raised in Pickens, AR.
+She graduated from Dumas, AR, High School and William Woods College.
+Hamilton began her graduate studies at the University of Arkansas shortly after earning her Missouri lifetime teaching certificate.
+She taught special education in Dumas before moving to Lake Village and completing her master’s degree in Special Education.
+After earning an additional certification in Early Childhood Education, Hamilton taught kindergarten.
+She recently earned an Arkansas lifetime teaching certificate and is now enjoying her retirement from teaching in Arkansas.
+Hamilton has served more than 23 years on the Keep Arkansas Beautiful Commission and over 20 years on the Arkansas Governor’s Mansion Association, for which she currently serves as vice chairman.
+She has also served as the treasurer, secretary, president and southeast district director of the Arkansas Federation of Garden Clubs.
+Hamilton has also served on the Southeast Arkansas Regional Library Board for over 10 years.
+Two years ago, Hamilton married the love of her life, Hartford Hamilton, a former Razorback football player.

 Bonnie Harding